 Once your seedling begins to sprout, plant it no more than an inch deep in a soil-filled container.
 You’ll be amazed at the shiny, deep green plant that grows from the seed.

 If you enjoyed these seed lessons, then you might like to see what else you can grow from your kitchen scraps.
 Pick up a copy of my favorite trash-to-treasure book: Don’t Throw it, Grow it!: 68 windowsill plants from kitchen scraps for a ton of inspiration.

 If you are feeling really ambitious, and you aren’t afraid of things that wiggle, you might want to try your hand a starting a worm composting bin to turn the rest of those kitchen scraps into garden soil.
 It is easier than it sounds, you can learn how here.

 Worm composting, or vermicomposting, is a fabulous teaching tool.
 I kept a worm bin in my science classroom for years and now have one in my basement.
 When done correctly, your kids will learn a lot, you live a little greener than before, there is no smell, and you get some rich compost for your garden or houseplants to boot!

-My name is Sarah Benton Feitlinger and I am a science educator with over 10 years experience sharing science in nature and environmental centers, museums and schools.
-I have been studying science and nature in one way or another pretty much my whole life!
-Currently I’m a work-at-home mom, a freelance K-12 science curriculum developer, children’s science writer and blogger.
-I have a passion for making science understandable, and my goal is to make it accessible for everyone.
-My blog focuses on connecting current events in science to resources and activities for teachers, parents and students.
+Thank you to Sarah Benton Feitlinger for writing this guest post for us!
+Sarah is a science educator with over 10 years experience sharing science in nature and environmental centers, museums and schools.
+She has been studying science and nature in one way or another pretty much her whole life!
+Currently she is a work-at-home mom, a freelance K-12 science curriculum developer, children’s science writer, and blogger.
+She has a passion for making science understandable, and her goal is to make it accessible for everyone.
+Her blog focuses on connecting current events in science to resources and activities for teachers, parents, and students.